 I used it to fell a small, dead oak tree and then processed it into firewood, and was impressed with its performance.

 It’s a felling axe in design and heart, though, and will serve you well.
 The only drawback I found is that it doesn’t come razor sharp out of the box, but very few axes other than Gransfors and Hults Bruks do.
-Sharpening the Council Tool Jersey is a straightforward and simple task.
+Sharpening the Council Tool Jersey is a straightforward task.
 Finally, it also comes in a curved-handle variant for those who prefer such a handle.

 - The axe’s edge is hardened significantly back from the cutting edge, ensuring durability and reducing the need for frequent resharpening compared to cheaper axes.